- The Fiscal

 Social Security was created in 1935 with the goal of providing economic security to the nation’s elderly; it was expanded in the 1950s to include support for the disabled.
-The program is established largely on a “pay-as-you-go” basis: current employed workers contribute taxes that fund benefits to retired workers and survivors in the Old-Age and Survivors Insurance (OASI) program and disabled workers and their families under the Disability Insurance (DI) program.
+The program is established largely on a “pay-as-you-go” basis: current employed workers contribute taxes that fund benefits to retired workers and survivors in the Old-Age and Survivors Insurance (OASI) program as well as disabled workers and their families under the Disability Insurance (DI) program.